antybubbs/kaya/README.md

 The goal is simple: use AI to improve productivity while maintaining the quality, reliability, and security expected of a self-hosted application.

-## Remote Manager credit
+## Remote Manager Module credit

-Kaya Remote Manager is based on the same core architecture used by Termix:
+Kaya Remote Manager Module is based on the same core architecture used by Termix:

 - WebSocket transport between browser and backend
 - Node.js SSH backend using ssh2